MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 $$N_{\text{optimal}}\approx\frac{\pi}{4}\sqrt{\frac{N}{M}}$$

 Continuing to iterate past that number starts reducing that probability until we reach nearly-zero success probability on iteration $2 N_{\text{optimal}}$.
-After that, the probability grows again and approaches 100% on iteration $3 N_{\text{optimal}}$, and so on.
+After that, the probability grows again and util $3 N_{\text{optimal}}$ and so on.

 In practical applications, you don't usually know how many solutions your problem has before you solve it.
 An efficient strategy to handle this issue is to gradually increase the iteration number (for example: $2, 4, 8, 16, ..., 2^n$) and it will still find the solution with an average number of iterations around $\sqrt{\frac{N}{M}}$.

 ### Complete Grover's operation